junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-10-13-Calculus-1-11-overview.md

 ---
 title: Roll's theorem, Mean Value Theorem, and the Shape of a Graph
-subtitle: the beauty of mathematical thoery
+subtitle: The beauty of mathematical thoery
 tags: [calculus, calculus-1, overview]
 sagecell: true
 head-package: